aliraza-stack/GraphQL-Rails/README.md

 3. Install dependencies using.
 ```
 bundle install
+rails db:create
+rails db:migrate
+rails db:seed
 ```
-4. Set `.env` file with your mongoURI and past the database connection link from mongodb atlas.

-5. Run Server by using
+4. Run Server by using
 ```
 rails server
 ```
-6. See the example app at
+5. See the example app at
 ```
 http://localhost:3000/graphiql
 ```